LarsMichelsen/nvim-config/README.md

 * Toggle dark/light: `F10`
 * Deploy: `F12`

-Now that I list them here, I recognize it's actually a wild bag of shortcuts.
-Should probably be cleaned up, but that would require me to unlearn all the old stuff.
-Uhoh.

-Using `which-key` you can also see the available shortcuts.
-I haven't added descriptions to all shortcuts yet, but I'm working on it.
+Using `:WhichKey` you can see the available shortcuts.